Forty and Eight: Organization

 Forty and Eight railroad float, a locomotive on rubber tires owned by the 40–8 voiture at Shortsville, New York, drives in the parade for the Wayne County Fair on August 17th, 2018.

 The local unit of the Forty and Eight is the voiture.
 It often covers a specific county or American Legion post.
 Above that is the grande.
 Each state has its own grande, as well as the District of Columbia, and there are grandes for Mexico, France, Latin America and several other locations where U.S. veterans make their homes abroad.
 The Forty and Eight headquarters is located in Indianapolis, Indiana.
 Forty and Eight members refer to each other as voyageurs, in that all members have shared the demands and hardship of military service and have taken the same journey.
 They are also known as "Forty and Eighters".

 The Forty and Eight is down significantly in membership numbers compared to years past, but it is still very much in existence with a membership of about 21,000 in 2019.

 Although the Forty and Eight is not a secret society, much of the ritual is a secret to non-members.
-A voyageur can disclose that they belongs to said organization, but not all of what goes on at its meetings.
+A voyageur can disclose that they belong to said organization, but not all of what goes on at its meetings.
 The Forty and Eight meeting is known as a promenade and has its own set ritual.

 The ceremony to initiate a new member, known as a P.G. for Poor Goof or Prisoner de Gare into the 40 & 8 is known as a "wreck".
 Anyone wishing to enter The Forty and Eight must be wrecked, after which the initiate has earned the right to be referred to as a voyageur militair and a full member.

 The Forty and Eight as a whole is divided into regions.
 These regions follow geographical lines and each region encompasses multiple states.
 For example, the Central States includes Colorado, Iowa, Kansas, Nebraska, Missouri, Oklahoma, and Texas.
 The MinnDakota region includes Minnesota, North Dakota and South Dakota.
 Other regions include Heart of Dixie and Northwest, which includes, among others, Wyoming and New Mexico.